People Open Up Asking "Am I The Jerk?" In These Stories

 I don’t think she’s being a jerk about this, I think she may be concerned that you’re not getting enough nutrients.
 Weight isn’t an accurate indicator of whether or not you’re properly nourished.

 I think you should talk to your girl more about the sharing meals thing.
 Does she SPECIFICALLY mean sharing the actual food, or just the time you two spend sitting down and eating together?

 If the latter is the case, then maybe you two could still prepare separate dishes for yourselves, and then just eat together.
 I wish you luck and hope both of your needs wind up being met!”
 User

 Another User Comments:

 “YTJ.
 Her concerns for your health are legitimate.
 You need to be taking in more greens, veggies in general, and fruit.
 Being overweight or underweight is a tiny little factor in determining your overall health and your health is mostly determined by your diet.

 90% diet, 10% exercise.
 I worked in a couple of vegan restaurants and a lot of my coworkers would tell me that it’s really easy to be unhealthy and Vegan.
 Most people think that being vegan makes you healthy, but it doesn’t at all.

 You have to have a properly balanced diet, and most newer vegans tend to eat mostly carbs/starch which aren’t very dense in nutrients.

 I’ll admit that it’s hard being with someone who doesn’t like to try new things.

-Your partner probably feels stagnate because you have a hard time branching out on your own.
+At some point, she will start feeling like your parent trying to get you to try new things, and that’s not a good feeling for a relationship.
 Eating together is a basic thing for most people in a relationship and cooking two entirely separate meals isn’t a good way of going about that in my opinion.
-You’re not eating the same food so the bonding over sharing the same experience is lost that way.

-You keep telling her that you don’t want her eating habits to change, but you are changing them.
 She can’t eat with her partner because you’re too picky, and that has nothing to do with being vegan or not.” vidalecent

 Another User Comments: